Edwas99/PROCON/index.md

 ```
 ### Text processing and word frequency
-Two new functions are then created to clean the text and to calculate the word frequency.
+Two new functions were then created to clean the text and to calculate the word frequency.
 ```python
 #Clean the text and delete stopwords and keywords
 stop = set(stopwords.words('english'))